-Per State of California Government Code (As of January 1, 2020) i
+Per State of California Government Code (As of January 1, 2020)i

-Investment Type Maximum Maturity Maximum Specified Percentage of Portfolio Minimum Quality Requirements U.S. Treasury Obligations 5 years None None U.S. Agency and GSE Obligations 5 years None None TJPA Obligations 5 years None None California Local Agency Obligations 5 years None "AA" rating or above Banker's Acceptances 180 days 40% ii None Commercial Paper (CP) 270 days 25% iii Highest letter and number rating by an NRSRO; if the issuer has issued debt other than CP it must be rated "A" or its equivalent or higher iv Negotiable Certificates of Deposit 5 years 30% v,vi None Non-negotiable Certificates of Deposit 5 years None vi None Repurchase Agreements ^{vii} 1 year None None Medium-Term Notes ^{viii} 5 years 30% "A" rating or equivalent Money Market Mutual Funds n/a 20% ix Multiple iv Collateralized Bank/Time Deposits 5 years None None City & County of San Francisco Pooled Investment Fund xi n/a None None Local Agency Investment Fund (LAIF) i n/a None None Supranational Obligations xiii 5 years 30% "AA" rating or above Public Bank Obligations xiv n/a None "AA" rating or above
+Investment Type Maximum Maturity Maximum Specified Percentage of Portfolio Minimum Quality Requirements U.S. Treasury Obligations 5 years None None U.S. Agency and GSE Obligations 5 years None None TJPA Obligations 5 years None None California Local Agency Obligations 5 years None "AA" rating or above Banker's Acceptances 180 days 40% ii None Commercial Paper (CP) 270 days 25% iii Highest letter and number rating by an NRSRO; if the issuer has issued debt other than CP it must be rated "A" or its equivalent or higher iv Negotiable Certificates of Deposit 5 years 30% v,vi None Non-negotiable Certificates of Deposit 5 years None vi None Repurchase Agreements vii 1 year None None Medium-Term Notes viii 5 years 30% "A" rating or equivalent Money Market Mutual Funds n/a 20% ix Multiple iv Collateralized Bank/Time Deposits 5 years None None City & County of San Francisco Pooled Investment Fund xi n/a None None Local Agency Investment Fund (LAIF) i n/a None None Supranational Obligations xiii 5 years 30% "AA" rating or above Public Bank Obligations xiv n/a None "AA" rating or above i Sources: Government Code Sections 16429.1, 16430, 53601, 53601.8, 53635, 53635.2, 53635.8 and 53638. ii No more than 30 percent of the agency's money may be in Banker's Acceptances of any one commercial bank.

-Prohibited investments include securities not listed above, as well as inverse floaters, range notes, interest only strips derived from a pool of mortgages, and any security that could result in zero interest accrual if held to maturity. xv
+Prohibited investments include securities not listed above, as well as inverse floaters, range notes, interest only strips derived from a pool of mortgages, and any security that could result in zero interest accrual if held to maturity. xv iii No more than 10 percent of the agency's money may be invested in the commercial paper of any one corporate issuer.